FlorentAV/webdev-project/README.md

 If you've made changes using TailWindCSS, run also "npm run build:css" in the terminal Visit "localhost:3000" in your browser to get access to the website.

+NOTE!
+If you have downloaded from GitHub, you will also need to create a file in the root directory named ".env" In there, add "SESSION_SECRET = YourRandomGeneratedCode " Replace the text with a generated code.
+You can also go to server.js and edit this line from: "secret: process.env.SESSION_SECRET" to: " secret: 'your secret code here' "

 ## Information
 Things you can do: